 All program components are required except the Practicum, Practicum Seminar, and teacher tests.
 Non-licensure students must complete all course contact hours and pre-practicum hours embedded in the courses.

 Admission requirements: Bachelor's degree and other general requirements (see Admission).

-Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program to better prepare students to meet new requirements.
+Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program.

 SUMMER With National Institute for Teaching Excellence